jacobzhaoziyuan/jacobzhaoziyuan.github.io/_pages/includes/intro.md

 I am currently a senior research engineer at
 <a href="https://www.a-star.edu.sg/i2r">Institute for Infocomm Research (I2R)</a>,
-<a href="https://www.a-star.edu.sg/">Agency for Science, Technology and Research (A*STAR)</a>.
+<a href="https://www.a-star.edu.sg/">Agency for Science, Technology and Research (A*STAR)</a>, Singapore 🇸🇬.
 I am also a 2nd year Ph.D. student at the
 <a href="https://www.ntu.edu.sg/scse">School of Computer Science and Engineering (SCSE)</a>,
 <a href="https://www.ntu.edu.sg/">Nanyang Technological Unversity (NTU)</a>,
 supervised by <a href="https://personal.ntu.edu.sg/ctguan/">Prof. Cuntai Guan</a>.